Our Trustees

 Appointed to the Board: September 2023

-Dame Suzi has been Chair of the OIA Board since October 2016.
-This role concludes on 30 September 2023.
-She has a wide professional background having been Chair of the Charity Commission, the Human Fertilisation and Embryology Authority, the School Food Trust, the School Meals Review Panel and the Council of Food Policy Advisers.
+Dame Suzi Leather has chaired the Alzheimer Society Board since September 2023.
+She has held high profile leadership positions in regulation, health, and the charitable sector, chairing the Charity Commission, the Human Fertilisation and Embryology Authority, the Higher Education Ombuds Service, the School Food Trust, the School Meals Review Panel and the Council of Food Policy Advisers.
 She was the founder Deputy Chair of the UK Food Standards Agency and has also served on the Council and Ethics Committee of Exeter University.

-In the health field she chaired the Integrated Care System for Devon, the Exeter and District Community NHS Trust and the Ethics Committee of the Royal College of Obstetricians and Gynaecologists.
-She has been a member of the Human Tissue Authority, an observer member of the Human Genetics Commission and sat on the steering group of the UK Stem Cell Bank.
+In the health field she sat on the General Medical Council, chaired the integrated care system for Devon, the Exeter and District Community NHS Trust and the Ethics Committee of the Royal College of Obstetricians and Gynaecologists.

-More widely, she was a member of Consumer Focus and the United Kingdom Accreditation Service.
-She is a Patron of the UKCEN UK Clinical Ethics Network.
-She is a member of Pinhoe and Poltimore PCC and is Deputy Lieutenant of Devon.
+More widely, she served on the State Honours Committee and the boards of Consumer Focus and the United Kingdom Accreditation Service.
+She is a Patron of the UK Clinical Ethics Network, a vice president of Hospiscare, a member of Pinhoe and Poltimore Parochial Church Council (PCC), has been a school governor and is a Deputy Lieutenant of Devon.

 Susan Allen, OBE